 - Wills, Estates and Succession Act (WESA) – This was enacted in 2009 and introduced a multitude of changes in BC.
 We work with your lawyer to ensure that all angles are considered when working through your estate plan

 - Graduated Rate Estate – CRA introduced new legislation in 2015 impacting the taxation of testamentary trusts.
 These trusts were able to use the same graduated tax rates as an individual in the past.
 There is now a 3 year limit to these lower rates and it is subject to certain criteria.
 Please contact one of our professionals to discuss the particulars.

 Our North Vancouver Accountants Make Planning Easier

 We excel in assisting clients with estate planning.
 It is advisable to have a plan set up early in order to avoid potential issues.
 It is also important to update your plans and your will if your circumstances change.
-For example, did you start a business, get marries or separated, did you have kids, are your retired or planning to retire soon?
+For example, did you start a business, get married or separated, did you have kids, oe are your retired or planning to retire soon?
 These are all events that should prompt you to review your tax and estate plan.

 - Assessment of your goals – we will examine your personal estate goals and determine the optimal structure based on your personal circumstances

 We can assist you and your family with the tax filings required when someone passes away.
 This is a fairly complex area of taxation, and there are many different types of returns that may need to be filed.
 Here is a short list of what may be required: